How to Use Walnut Oil, Learn 12 Steps to Use this Incredible Oil

 The walnut shell encloses the kernel or meat:

 Walnuts can be eaten raw, toasted, pickled.
 The native name of walnut was Nux Gallica.
-Walnut tree grows best in rich, deep, soil with full shine and long summers, such as the California, central valley’s other plants will not grow under the walnut tree because walnut fallen leaves have chemical juglone which acts as a natural herbicide.
+Walnut tree grows best in rich, deep, soil with full shine and long summers, such as in California, central valley’s other plants will not grow under the walnut tree because walnut fallen leaves have chemical juglone which acts as a natural herbicide.
 The Walnut tree’s height is 50 feet and its life span of 200 years.
 It is called Akhrot in Hindi, Doon in Kashmiri, and Gardagani in the Unani Language.

 The modern name comes from the German walnuts which mean foreign nut.
 Walnut is grown worldwide but California is the largest producer of walnut oil.
 In India, walnut grows in the northwestern Himalayan belt expanding up to Darjeeling and Sikkim.